Naveengarhwal1/growthbot/docs/tips-guides/project_with_mcp.md

    * A brief instruction on how to use the GitHub MCP server
 3. Separately, create a **Tool Preset** including 10–15 GitHub tools like `list_issues`, `comment_on_issue`, `merge_pr`, etc.

-Now, any chat created under the `better-chatbot` project will always start with that system prompt.
+Now, any chat created under the `roaster-ai` project will always start with that system prompt.
 If the user enables the corresponding Tool Preset, the assistant becomes a specialized project agent.

 ---